Water waves problem with surface tension in a corner domain I: A priori estimates with constrained contact angle

-In our paper, we consider a beach-type domain $\Om_t$, which is two dimensional with only one contact point.
+In our paper, we consider a priori estimates of the water waves problem $\mbox{(WW)}$ in a beach-type domain $\Om_t$, which is two dimensional with only one contact point.
 Different from T. de Poyferr\'e \cite{Poyferre}, we take surface tension on the free surface into account, which leads to a big difference in the whole energy formulation and will be discussed very soon.

-To study the water wave problem $\mbox{(WW)}$, the first main difficult comes from the Dirichlet-Neumann operator or equivalently the related elliptic systems on corner domains.
+To study the water waves problem $\mbox{(WW)}$, the first main difficulty comes from the Dirichlet-Neumann operator or equivalently the related elliptic systems on corner domains.
 As already explained in details in our previous work \cite{MW}, non-smooth domain generates singularities from related elliptic systems.
 Moreover, Remark 5.20 \cite{MW} tells us directly that smaller contact angle leads to higher regularities for elliptic systems.
-Motived from this point, we want to study the water waves problem on corner domains under a proper formulation firstly {\it with no singularity}.
-In fact, we choose the geometric approach from J. Shatah and C. Zeng \cite{SZ, SZ2}, which turns out to be a good choice for corner domains.
-Meanwhile, to avoid singularity, we work under a comparatively low regularity (will be explained in the following main theorem) as the first step for our project.
-In this paper, we prove an a priori estimate for the water waves problem $\mbox{(WW)}$, which is performed under a comparatively low regularity and no singularity appears.
+Motived from this point, we want to study the water waves problem under a proper formulation firstly {\it with no singularity}.
+In fact, to avoid singularity, we will work under a constrained contact angle $\om$ and a comparatively low regularity (will be explained in the following main theorem) as the first step for our project.
+Meanwhile, we adopt the geometric approach from J. Shatah and C. Zeng \cite{SZ, SZ2}, which turns out to be a good choice for corner domains.

 Compared to the classical water waves, our problem is also variational, but the variation formulation is very different.
-In fact, one can see in Section 3 that, the Lagrangian Action contains a potential at the contact point, and meanwhile there is a dissipation relating to the contact point in the variation equation \eqref{dissipation eqn}.
+In fact, one can see in Section 3 that, the Lagrangian Action contains a potential at the contact point, and meanwhile there is also a dissipation related to the contact point in the variation equation \eqref{dissipation eqn}.
 In a word, our variation formulation is new compared to the classical water waves.